 Congress has designated Taps, the haunting 24-note bugle call that American military forces have used since the Civil War, as the National Song of Remembrance.

-Work on this resolution began almost three years ago as a project of TAPS 150, the organization set up to commemorate the 150th anniversary of the bugle call Taps.
-You can find more information about the years activities at: www.TAPS150.org
+Work on this resolution began in 2009 as a project of TAPS 150, the organization set up to commemorate the 150th anniversary of the bugle call Taps.

 TAPS 150 began with a petition then solicited congress.
 Our champion in the efforts was Rep. Thomas Reed of NY.
 All work including the writing of the language was done by TAPS150.